[Looking for Charlie's main web site?]

 1) The easiest option (if it works for you) is to use the MyAsus app to control disabling the feature.

 • If your Asus machine has the MyAsus app, open it and look for "Device Settings" or "Customisation" on the left nav bar.
 If the right pane now shows "Input Device Settings" at the top, click that.
 If one of the settings is "NumberPad", choose the option to "lock" that.
-Thanks to "Somedude" who made the first comment proposing he'd found that.
+See the screenshot below.
+(And thanks to "Some dude" who in Mar 2022 made the first comment proposing he'd found this feature.)
+It didn't appear on my Asus laptop until late 2024.
+That's also how I'm able to add the screenshot below.

 • (Do NOT confuse this with locking the "Touchpad" setting you may also see there.
 That would disable the entire touchpad.
 For more, see my 2022 comment below, where I also shared that one of my Asus laptops did NOT offer the option to lock the numberpad.)